Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

-In (a), $\hbY_1$ corresponds to the output of the above mentioned BIAWGN channel, when provided with $\bX_1$ as its input.
-We have relied on the fact that as the capacity-achieving distribution for the BIAWGN corresponds to $p = 1/2$, the capacity of the BIAWGN is $i_1(1/2)$.
-The equality now follows by the same arguments as equality (a) in the string of equations ending with~\eqref{eq:82}, relying on the ``goodness'' of $\{\cC_{1,n}\}_{n=1}^\infty$. (b) follows as~\cite[Equation~(8.104)]{Cover_Book}, relying on the memorylessness of the BIAWGN.
+In (a), $\hbY_1$ corresponds to the output of the above-mentioned BIAWGN channel, when provided with $\bX_1$ as its input.
+We have relied on the fact that as the capacity-achieving input distribution for the BIAWGN channel corresponds to $p = 1/2$, its capacity is $i_1(1/2)$.
+The inequality now follows by the same arguments as the ones used to justify~\myeqref{eq:82}{a}, relying on the P2P-optimality of $\{\cC_{1,n}\}_{n=1}^\infty$. (b) follows as in~\cite[Eq.~(8.104)]{Cover_Book}, relying on the memorylessness of the BIAWGN channel.
 In (c), we have defined $\pi_{1i}$ to be the probability that $X_{1i}$ is equal to 1.
-In (d), we have defined $\hpi_{1i} = \min(\hpi_{1i}, 1-\pi_{1i} )$ and the equality follows by the obvious symmetry of $i_1(\cdot)$.
+In (d), we have defined $\hpi_{1i} = \min(\pi_{1i}, 1-\pi_{1i} )$ and the equality follows by the obvious symmetry of $i_1(\cdot)$.
 In (e), we have again applied Jensen's inequality and~\cite[Theorem~2.7.4]{Cover_Book}.
-In (f), we have relied on the fact that the maximum of $i_1(\cdot)$ is achieved at $1/2$, as this corresponds to the capacity-achieving distribution of the BIAWGN.
+In (f), we have relied on the fact that the maximum of $i_1(\cdot)$ is achieved at $1/2$, as this corresponds to the capacity-achieving input distribution of the BIAWGN channel.

-We now have,
+We now have

 The function $i_1(\cdot)$ achieves its maximum uniquely at $p = 1/2$.
 We thus obtain,